 Parfums Caron was founded in Paris in 1904 by Ernest Daltroff.
 Daltroff was a self-taught perfumer, and was responsible for the house's early fragrance releases.
 His partner and muse was Félicie Wanpouille, who took over the fragrance packaging and, after Daltroff's death, the management of the company.

 Daltroff fled Paris for the United States in 1939 and died two years later.
 Daltroff's assistant Michel Morsetti continued to create new fragrances for the line, some of them based on formulas left in Daltroff's notes.

-In 1988, Parfums Caron was purchased by the Ales Group.
-The current house nose is Richard Fraysse.
+In 1988, Parfums Caron was purchased by the Alès Group.
+In 2018, it was sold to Luxembourg-based Cattleya Finance.